ddmitov/camel-harness/README.md

 * **script:**
   ``String`` containing Perl script full path or Perl code
-  If Perl code is going to be executed directly, in one-liner mode,
+  The ``-e`` interpreter switch must be set when Perl code is executed in one-liner mode.
-  the ``-e`` interpreter switch must be set.
   Perl code must not be surrounded in single quotes and all double quotes must be escaped.
   *This object property is mandatory.*